Cheggin/ThankMyTeacher/README.md

 ## 🌟 About

-ThankMyTeacher streamlines the process of sending thank you messages to educators.
-While many people remember their favorite teachers fondly, they often lack an easy way to express their gratitude, especially as they grow older and move away.
+ThankMyTeacher streamlines the process of sending thank you messages to educators, providing custom email templates, storage of past messages, and more.

 ### Key Features